Skip to content

 • Each message is processed by exactly one consumer

-• Use for projections where idempotency is guaranteed
+• Use it for a single worker, or for projections where idempotency is guaranteed; consider StreamSubscription for scalable workloads.

 For connection pool sizing across workers, DLQ retention, and OTEL metric emission, follow the full production checklist in Harden the Server.